luna/luna-book/visual_representation.md

 #### Luna Explorer

-The Luna Explorer is a context-aware fuzzy search engine and integrated expression editor.
-It allows you to search for available methods, functions, modules, libraries, commands and more.
-The results are sorted according to achieved score
+The Luna Explorer is a context-aware fuzzy search engine for methods, functions, modules, libraries, commands and more.
+The results are sorted by their score based on the current context and the match accuracy.
 The Explorer is currently available only within the data flow editor.

 ###### Accessing the Luna Explorer
 In order to access the Luna Explorer place your mouse over the data flow editor and press the <kbd>tab</kbd> key.
-The Explorer consists of three panels – expression input field <span class="uiref">1</span>, result list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
+You can close the explorer by pressing the <kbd>tab</kbd> key again if no input was provided or the <kbd>escape</kbd> key otherwise.
+The Explorer consists of three panels – input expression editor <span class="uiref">1</span>, result list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
 You can start typing as soon as the Explorer appears on your screen.
-The input field is always active and listens for your input until the Explorer is closed.
+The input expression editor is always active and listens for your input until the Explorer is closed.

-###### The scoring system
-The Luna Explorer bases on a scoring system.
-It displays results sorted by their score.
-The score depends on various factors, including the current context and the match accuracy.

 ###### Searching for functions and modules